Differentially Private Synthetic Text Generation for Retrieval-Augmented Generation (RAG): Experiments

 \subsection{Results}

-\textbf{Main Results.} Table~\ref{tab:privacy_comparison} presents the average accuracy across three datasets and three models.
+\paragraph{Main Results.} Table~\ref{tab:privacy_comparison} presents the average accuracy across three datasets and three models.
 DP-SynRAG substantially outperforms Non-RAG by exploiting the RAG database while ensuring DP.
 In particular, Medical Synth requires answers containing fictitious disease names, which standalone LLMs lacking domain knowledge cannot handle, while DP-SynRAG achieves over 60\% accuracy across all models.
-As expected, compared with DP-Synth, whose synthetic text reflects only average characteristics and is therefore unsuitable for RAG, DP-SynRAG effectively retains critical information (e.g., disease names) in the database.
+As expected, compared with DP-Synth \re{and Aug-PE}, which generate synthetic texts that reflect only average characteristics and are therefore unsuitable for RAG, DP-SynRAG effectively retains critical information (e.g., disease names) in the database.
 Furthermore, even when the total privacy budget of DP-SynRAG equals the per-query budget of DP-RAG, DP-SynRAG demonstrates superior performance in most cases.
 Note that the total budget of DP-RAG far exceeds $\varepsilon_{\rm{total}} = 10$, as its total budget scales with the number of queries.

+\re{We additionally report direct quality metrics of the synthetic texts in Appendix~\ref{app:synthetic_quality}.
+Although our primary objective is downstream RAG utility rather than generic language-model metrics, the perplexity results suggest that the synthetic texts generated by DP-SynRAG are of reasonable quality.
+Appendix~\ref{app:query_time_baselines} also compares DP-SynRAG with another query-time DP baseline.}

-\textbf{Accuracy vs. Number of Queries.} To highlight a key advantage of DP-SynRAG, namely its constant privacy budget regardless of query count, we compare its accuracy with DP-RAG across different numbers of queries under fixed total privacy budgets ($\varepsilon_{\rm total}$).
+\paragraph{Accuracy vs. Number of Queries.} To highlight a key advantage of DP-SynRAG, namely its constant privacy budget regardless of query count, we compare its accuracy with DP-RAG across different numbers of queries under fixed total privacy budgets ($\varepsilon_{\rm total}$).
 Figure~\ref{fig:accuracy_vs_query} presents results for three datasets using Llama-3.1.
 Each line depicts the accuracy of each method under different fixed $\varepsilon_{\rm{total}}$ values.
 When inference involves only a single query, both methods achieve comparable accuracy.
 However, as the number of queries increases, DP-RAG’s performance steadily declines; even at $\varepsilon_{\rm{total}}=20$, it fails completely once the query count reaches 20.
 These results demonstrate that generating synthetic text with DP guarantees is an effective strategy for RAG.

+\paragraph{Impact of Dataset Redundancy.} \re{To examine the effect of dataset redundancy, we additionally analyze Phi-4-mini on Medical Synth.
+For each query, we count the number of database documents containing the ground-truth disease name and group queries into bins accordingly.
+Table~\ref{tab:redundancy} reports the accuracy of DP-RAG and DP-SynRAG in each bin.}